-CF CREATING A VIBRANT ECONOMY VE13 - CITY CENTRE DEVELOPMENT OPPORTUNITIES SA Objectives Opt tions 1 2 Comments 13 ++ + + Option 1 is expected to have a significant positive effect on the built and historic environment as reuse of heritage buildings will be facilitated through site masterplans.
+CF REATIN G A VIBRANT ECONOMY VE13 - CITY CENTRE DEVELOPMENT OPPORTUNITIES s Opt tions Comments Objec ctives 1 2 13 ++ ٠ Option 1 is expected to have a significant positive effect on the built and historic environment as reuse of heritage buildings will be facilitated through site masterplans.
 Option 2 is expected to have a minor positive effect as some historic buildings will see reuse and refurbishment, but with less guidance, and left to market forces, it is likely that the full potential is not realised.
-14 0 ο The options would not be considered to have any effect on or relationship with this SA Objective.
-15 + Option 1 and Option 2 are both expected to have a minor positive effect by ensure are developed, reducing the requirement for sites in the countryside.
-Option 1 and Option 2 are both expected to have a minor positive effect by ensuring that opportunity sites within the City Centrare developed, reducing the requirement for sites in the countryside.
-16 + + Option 1 and Option 2 are both expected to have minor positive effects as accommodating development within City Centre opportunity sites meets the sustainable waste management objectives.
+14 0 o The options would not be considered to have any effect on or relationship with this SA Objective.
+15 + + Option 1 and Option 2 are both expected to have a minor positive effect by ensuring that opportunity sites within the City Centre are developed, reducing the requirement for sites in the countryside.
+16 + Option 1 and Option 2 are both expected to have minor positive effects as accommodating development within City Centre opportunity sites meets the sustainable waste management objectives.
 17 +/- +/- Option 1 and Option 2 are both expected to have mixed effects.
 Belfast has a healthy supply of water, so it is not considered to be a significant issue for these options.
 However, the 'Living with Water Programme' notes that there are capacity issues with the existing WWT facilities in Belfast that could prove to be a risk in the short term.
-Effective management of infrastructure throughout the plan period as development progresses should ensure quality and efficiency is maintained in the long term. ÷ Option 1 and Option 2 are both expected to have minor positive effects as developing opportunity sites within the City Centre ensures projects are highly accessible to public transport and often within easy walking distance.
+Effective management of infrastructure throughout the plan period as development progresses should ensure quality and efficiency is maintained in the long term.
+18 + + Option 1 and Option 2 are both expected to have minor positive effects as developing opportunity sites within the City Centre ensures projects are highly accessible to public transport and often within easy walking distance.
 This reduces reliance on less sustainable modes of transport.
 19 + ?
 Options 1 is expected to have a minor positive effect.
 It aims to put in place a development framework that will guide regeneration of the City Centre.
 In doing so, it will encourage more sustainable travel modes of travel through better integration of transport and land use.
-This would make a positive contribution to climate change goals through a reduction in Co2 emission.
-The effects of a market led approach as suggested in Option 2 are unknown.
+This would make a positive contribution to climate change goals through a reduction in Co2 emissions The effects of a market led approach as suggested in Option 2 are unknown.